- In business21 years

 How do you ensure autonomy and plan for the future?

 Deep, focused work combined with mutual trust is at the core of Wildbit’s values.
 We believe in private, quiet work environments to get your best work done.
 We are vigilant in reducing distractions and requiring people to be “present” during the day.
 When it comes to planning, high level company goals are set from leadership for the year and quarters, and the team is expected to come up with solutions and innovate our products, providing real ownership of the process and delivery of features.

 How does your company try to hire people from underrepresented groups and improve the diversity of your team?

-Diversity is an area where we’re not perfect — our team page attests to that.
-We’ve prioritized this for years, and are proud of our majority-women leadership team, but there’s more work to be done.
+Diversity is an area where where we could be a lot better — our team page attests to that.
+We’ve invested a lot of time in creating an inclusive culture, where team members feel like they belong and can bring their whole selves to work, and we are proud of our majority-women leadership team, but there is still a lot more work to be done.